nstijepovic/sample-foundry-apim/02-foundry-connection/README.md

 # Foundry Connection

-Create a connection in Azure AI Foundry that points to your APIM.
+Create a connection in Microsoft Foundry that points to your APIM.

 ## Deploy